 - U.S Citizen

 - U.S National

 - U.S permanent resident who has an I-551 or I-551C (Alien Registration receipt card).

 - Arrival Departure Record (I-94) from the Department of Homeland Security Showing one of the following:

-- Refugee
+- o Refugee

-- Asylum Granted
+- o Asylum Granted

-- Parole for a minimum of one year that has not expired
+- o Parole for a minimum of one year that has not expired

-- T-Visa holder (T-1, T-2, T-3, ETC.)
+- o T-Visa holder (T-1, T-2, T-3, ETC.)

-- Cuban- Haitian entrant
+- o Cuban- Haitian entrant

-- Holder of a valid certification or eligibility letters from the Department of Human Services showing a designation of "Victim of Human Trafficking"
+- o Holder of a valid certification or eligibility letters from the Department of Human Services showing a designation of "Victim of Human Trafficking."